On This Day in History: May 24

 - Mike De Leon, Filipino director, producer, screenwriter and cinematographer

-- Mike Reid, American singer-songwriter, pianist, and retired American football player
+- Mike Reid, American singer-songwriter, pianist, and American football player

 - Waddy Wachtel, American guitarist, singer-songwriter, and record producer